 One of the main ideas from mindful parenting is to make space for just being, every day.
 But how do we make space for just being when we have money to earn, throats to feed, work to get done, goals to meet, and dreams to come real?

-Is mindful parenting for the rich?
-Is privilege a prerequisite for mindful parenting?
+Is mindful parenting only for the privileged?

 I came up with this question a while ago.
 I was sure Google had some answers for me, but I found none.
 So I decided to write an essay to answer this question myself.